GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Implementation

 Our scheme works as follows, using \ac{pbft} as a subprotocol:

 \begin{enumerate} \item After the election, the Jury Election Leaderboard $JEL$ has a sorted list of the $j$ lowest wait times for each juror.
 The juror with the lowest wait time will be the primary. \item On conflicting blame requests and elections, the jury containing the overall shortest waiting time is selected for the next round.
-Thus, the initial round for a new jury can skip the prepare phase entirely.

-\item If the primary acts unambiguously incorrectly, as well as triggering a view-change, jurors will also blame the primary. \item After a successful prepare phase all jurors will proceed to individually validate the attestation report $\sigma$ included in the agreed on blame message $m_b$. \item The jurors will execute the commit phase to agree on the attestation result and the measures to be taken, i.e., the jury decision (see \Cref{sec:discussion}). \item The reply from each juror is broadcast to the entire network, containing at least two thirds of all jurors' signatures.
+Thus, the initial round for a new jury can skip the prepare phase entirely. \item Otherwise, \ac{pbft} will be executed among the jury about the validity of $\sigma$ included in the agreed on $m_b$. \item The jury decision (see \Cref{sec:discussion}) is then broadcast by all jurors, containing at least two thirds of all jurors' signatures.
 The rest of the network can consider each valid and consistent decision message on the same blame to be equivalent.
 This avoids separately spreading up to $j$ inconsequentially different decision messages. \end{enumerate}

-As we execute the protocol only on a subset of nodes, the protocol can fail due to safety \emph{or} liveness.
-However, in our application a safety violation is far more problematic than a liveness violation, since a failure to reach consensus can be rectified by requesting a new jury.
-We will discuss these probabilities in \Cref{sec:probs}.